 Now it’s all coming to the surface and I’m getting to the bottom of it.
 I’m doing hypnosis, I’m doing inner child work, and I’m trying to do some more self talk, positive loving affirmations, because it’s okay, it’s all okay.
 You can relax, you can just relax and take a deep breath.
 It is okay.
 You are loved.
 Okay.
 Love yourself.
 I love you, I love myself.
 Forgive yourself.

 Reasons Asperger’s Have Anxiety

-We’re shackled by unforgiveness by guilt and shame.
+We are shackled by unforgiveness by guilt and shame.
 The moment you can realize that you can forgive yourself.
 That is where true healing begins, so I love you guys hit the subscribe button.
 Thanks for watching or reading ,Reasons Asperger’s Have Anxiety.
-Leave a comment below and we’ll talk to you soon.
+Leave a comment below and we will talk to you soon.

 Read my full story HERE.